MohamudMussa/ims-demo/README.md

 Coverage: 58%
-# Project Title
+# Inventory Management Aystem Application by Mohamud Mussa

 This is an  **Inventory Management Aystem Application** that was build using Java and can be interact with via a Command-Line Interface.
-The inventory management system connects to a database and allows the end user to easily add, update and create an **Order **.
+The inventory management system connects to a database and allows the end user to easily add, update and create an **Order**.
 The end user can use the ADD, UPDATE and CREATE functionality for  **Customers** and **Items** as well.
 This application also allows the end user to calculate the cost of an order.

 ## Getting Started